RylanSchaeffer/rylanschaeffer.github.io/content/research.md

 - A Brain-Wide Map of Neural Activity during Complex Behaviour. __bioRxiv 2023__.

 - DecodingTrust: A Comprehensive Assessment of Trustworthiness in GPT Models. __NeurIPS 2023__.

-### In Progress

-- Liu, Schaeffer et al. Brain-wide population codes for hierarchical inference in mice.
-2023.

 ## Rejected